orionrobots/esp8266_video_series/esp_motor_bot/readme.md

 Looking at the video for reference - lay out the motor control board so the motor cables can reach it.
 Put the battery box at one end, and leave room for the breadboard the other.

+Screw the motors, and battery cables into the L298N motor controller.

 # Wiring the breadboard

 Wire the breadboard before sticking it on the chassis.
 This needs a bit of thought.